CloudKlass/Azure-Advanced-Networking/Instructions/Labs/M03_Unit 5 Provision an ExpressRoute circuit.md

 + Task 1: Create and provision an ExpressRoute circuit
 + Task 2: Retrieve your Service key
 + Task 3: Deprovisioning an ExpressRoute circuit
-+ Task 4: Connect an ExpressRoute circuit to a Virtual Network Gateway
-+ Task 5: Clean up resources
++ Task 4: Clean up resources

 ## Task 1: Create and provision an ExpressRoute circuit